Genius-mu/Genius-mu/README.md

 health companion in 5 languages).
 Also building PHI, a full-stack payment hub for my university's physics department.

-I care about the whole picture—from database design to pixel-perfect interfaces to deployment pipelines that don't fail at 2am.
+I care about the whole picture, from database design to pixel-perfect interfaces to deployment pipelines that don't fail at 2am.
 ```